-Control Objective 14: Controls provide reasonable assurance that physical access to computers and other resources is restricted to authorized and appropriate personnel.
-Provided by Keystone Collections Group Procedures Performed by McGladrey LLP Control Test Performed Test Results fa p c p Physical access to the office facility is restricted to authorized personnel using proximity key cards.
+Control Objective 13: Controls provide reasonable assurance that physical access to computers and other resources is restricted to authorized and appropriate personnel.
+Provided by Keystone Collections Group Procedures Performed by McGladrey LLP Control Test Performed Test Results 13.1 Physical access to the office facility is restricted to authorized personnel using proximity key cards.
 Terminated employees' proximity key cards are revoked when their employment is ended.
 Inspected a sample of badges from the physical access system and verified that they were assigned to authorized personnel.
 No exceptions noted.
 Inspected a sample of terminated employees and verified that they did not have active access badges for the facilities.
 No exceptions noted.
-14.2 Physical access to the computer room is limited to authorized personnel.
+13.2 Physical access to the computer room is limited to authorized personnel.
 Inspected a sample of badges with access to the computer room and verified that they were assigned to authorized and appropriate personnel.
 No exceptions noted.
-14.3 Proximity badge readers and cameras are in place at entrances to the facility.
+13.3 Proximity badge readers and cameras are in place at entrances to the facility.
 The main entrance is also monitored by a receptionist during business hours and locked after hours.
 Observed the placement of security cameras at entrances to the facility.
+No exceptions noted. to t is a dui Observed proximity badge readers at all entrances with the exception of the main entrance.
 No exceptions noted.
-Observed proximity badge readers at all entrances with the exception of the main entrance.
+Observed that the main entrance is monitored by a receptionist during business hours.
 No exceptions noted.
-Observed that the main entrance is monitored by a receptionist during business hours.
+13.4 Cameras are placed throughout the mailroom and check processing area to record activity within the facility.
+Observed that cameras are in place in the mailroom and check processing area and at the entrances and exits to the mailroom/processing area.
+No exceptions noted.
+Observed the camera system and verified that live footage is being transmitted to management's DVR computer.
+No exceptions noted.
+13.5 Access to the mailroom is restricted using a proximity card system.
+Inspected a sample of proximity cards that had permissions to access the mailroom and check processing area and verified that the cards were assigned to authorized and appropriate personnel based on a review of the individual's title and job description.
 No exceptions noted.